AshFernandes-IW/Gravitee.io-build-in-docker/README.md

 ## Installation Instructions

+- This tutorial assumes you have the latest version of [Docker](https://docs.docker.com/get-docker/) installed for your system.
 - Clone the repository from GitHub
 - Open a terminal in the repository directory and type `docker-compose up`
-- The docker container with Kong installed should now be running
+- The docker container with Gravitee.io installed should now be running

 ## Testing Instructions - Wiki Turtle example 🐢